-Many people choose to head out to Ibiza outside of party season.
-Temperatures do start to dip, and the nightlife becomes much more low-key, but this is a great time to meet locals and experience a more relaxed Ibiza.
+Since temperatures do start to dip, the nightlife becomes much more low-key.
+However this is a great time to meet locals and experience a more relaxed Ibiza.

 Some people love the serenity of the off-season period, though many have described it as too low-key and depressing, especially those that have enjoyed it at is most vibrant.

 A number of high-profile clubbing events do take place in the winter, although these are generally on a much-smaller scale.
 Pacha actually keeps its doors open throughout the winter months.

 We hope this guide has been of use to you if you have been wondering what the best time to go to Ibiza is.
 Perhaps you have more tips to add or questions to pose?
 If so, tell us below.

 We think the best times to go Ibiza are…